(Original on Academic and Student Affairs, Executive Office of the President and Provost letterhead)

 Types of data stewards:

 Institutional Domain Stewards are consensus-builders who support a strategic, cross-functional view of data for the benefit of the enterprise.
-They serve on the Data Governance Steering Committee and represent the domain in enterprise-level conversations.
-The Institutional Domain Steward for Human Resources is Mindy Kornberg, Vice President, Human Resources.
+They serve on the Data Governance Steering Committee and represent the domain in enterprise level conversations.
+The Institutional Domain Steward for Research is Jim Kresl, Assistant Vice Provost and Director, ORIS, Office of Research.

 Data Domain Council Chairs are consensus-builders who convene domain council meetings that address domain-specific issues and serve on the Data Governance Operational Committee where they represent the domain in cross-functional, enterprise discussions about domain data.
-The Data Domain Council Chair for Human Resources is Rachel Gatlin, Executive Director, HR Benefits, Analytics and Information Systems, Human Resources.
+The Data Domain Council Chair for Research is Richard Fenger, Assistant Director, Decision Support Services, ORIS, Office of Research.

 Sub-domain stewards are experts who understand, identify and resolve data quality issues within their business area.
 They are active participants in the domain council and ensure a cohesive approach to data throughout its lifecycle.
-The sub-domain stewards for the Human Resources domain are members of this council.
+The sub-domain stewards for the Research domain are members of this council.

 In addition to stewards, subject-matter experts are key to the Data Domain Council’s work.
 Some subject matter experts are members of this committee; others may be consulted on an ad hoc basis.